Robert-Nelson/dnstools/Readme.md

 Enter your password when prompted.

-Now that the macine is a member of the domain the kerberos keytab file must be
+Now that the machine is a member of the domain the Kerberos keytab file must be
 created:

 ```
 adauth --config
 ```

-The final step is configuring the update acripts.
+The final step is configuring the update scripts.
 In most cases the defaults are sufficient.
 If not, there are some settings that can be changed in /etc/sysconfig/adupdate.